dimroc/blog/_posts/2015-08-03-visualizing-tweets-with-kibana-4.md

 My city tweets are pretty noisy at the moment.
 I'll check back in when I've sliced out something meaningful.

 In the mean-time, I've been tracking the tweet frequency of certain cities via Amazon's [CloudWatch](http://aws.amazon.com/cloudwatch/).
-Mostly so [SNS](http://aws.amazon.com/sns/) can send me a text when things go quite, but it makes for a decent time-series chart:
+Mostly so [SNS](http://aws.amazon.com/sns/) can send me a text when things go quiet, but it makes for a decent time-series chart:

 ![CloudWatch For Tweets](/public/images/CloudWatchForTweets.png)

 Three takeaways here:

-- The day night cycles present an obvious pattern, although it never truly goes quite.
+- The day night cycles present an obvious pattern, although it never truly goes quiet.
 - NYC and LA have a dramatically higher volume than the other cities, which makes sense given their size.
 - Parisians have better things to do than tweet.